 This will help you to understand his whims and fantasies.
-There can be follow up questions like- “Why does it matter you so much?”, “How does it strengthens you?”
+There can be follow up questions like- “Why does it matter to you so much?”, “How does it strengthen you?”

-When you ask such questions, in the beginning, the client feels more comfortable to open up his heart.
+Drawing from my experience, when you ask such questions, in the beginning, the client feels more comfortable opening up his heart.
 This will help you to understand his problem well and suggest solutions.

 3. What is your daily routine?

 This may sound a bit irrelevant but it is actually valuable.

 When your client shares his daily routine with you he is giving indirect hints about his priorities, his time management skills, his personal and professional life balance, etc.